 You do need to have Amazon Prime to access the discount, but in my experience, you can make your money back very quickly.
 You can also sign up to get the Amazon Prime Visa Rewards card and get 5% on all your Amazon purchases and $70 instant cash back, which nearly pays for your first year of Amazon Prime!

 If you register through Amazon, you can also get a 15% coupon to purchase everything that wasn’t gifted to you, so make sure to put some diapers on your registry, too!

 It’s hard to know when you’re getting a good deal sometimes, but a sure fire way you can know you’re getting a bargain is to focus on the per diaper price only.
 For example, I typically don’t like to spend more than $.14 per diaper, and when I get really crazy and combine a bunch of coupons/store promos I can usually find diapers for $.10 each.

 Don’t move up in sizes too quickly

 When I was buying newborn diapers, I’d opt for the biggest diaper count package, which contained 164, so imagine my disappointment when I thought about ordering the next size up and the largest box only contained 148.
 If you can make the smaller size work for a bit without suffering leaks or back blowouts, it’s worth it.

-Whether or not you’re buying diapers or sweaters, if you’re purchasing anything online and not going through Ebates, you’re losing money.
+Whether or not you’re buying diapers or sweaters, if you’re purchasing anything online and not going through Rakuten (formerly Ebates), you’re losing money.

-Since I’ve started using Ebates I receive a check each quarter and it’s typically pretty sizable since I do the vast majority of my shopping online.
+Since I’ve started using Rakuten I receive a check each quarter and it’s typically pretty sizable since I do the vast majority of my shopping online.